African-American history of Nebraska: Politics

+Lynchings

+There were several racially motivated lynchings of African Americans in Nebraska history.
+In 1878, a lynching occurred in Nebraska City.
+Two black men, Henry Jackson and Henry Martin, were convicted of the December 2, 1878 murder of a sixty-year-old white man named Charles Slocum and his wife in Nebraska City.
+They were sentenced to life in prison, but were hung by a mob in that city in the early morning of December 10, 1878.
+Other lynchings included George Smith in 1891 and Will Brown in 1919, both in Omaha; and Louis Seeman in 1927.

 Notable individuals

 In the early history of the Nebraska, the state was home to the Buffalo Soldiers of the U.S. Army, with many stationed at Fort Robinson and others at Fort Niobrara.

-There were three racially-motivated lynchings of African Americans in Nebraska history.
-They were George Smith in 1891 and Will Brown in 1919, both in Omaha; and Louis Seeman in 1927.

 Nebraska's most notable African American son is Malcolm X, who was born in 1926 in North Omaha and lived there for a short time before his family moved.

 Reared in Omaha, Clarence W. Wigington was the first black architect to design a home in Nebraska as a student of Thomas Rogers Kimball.
 He also designed churches in Omaha.

 Notable places

 Today, there are many places associated with African American heritage across the state, with many concentrated in Omaha.
 One historian has identified more than 160 Black heritage sites throughout the city.

 Today, one of the primary locations on the Underground Railroad in Nebraska is preserved as the Mayhew Cabin Museum.
 Since 2012, the National Park Service has identified more than a dozen sites in Nebraska for their "Network to Freedom" program.

 Founded in 1867, St. John's African Methodist Episcopal Church in the Near North Side neighborhood was the first church for African Americans in Nebraska.
 Other early Black churches were in Nebraska City and Lincoln.
+In Lincoln, a notable African American heritage location is Quinn Chapel African Methodist Episcopal Church and Parsonage.
+Built in 1905, the building was listed on the National Register of Historic Places in 1999.

 The Great Plains Black History Museum is the only African American history museum in Nebraska today.
-According to their website, "For the past 40 years, the Great Plains Black History Museum has been an important institution dedicated to publicizing and preserving the achievements of the region’s vibrant African American heritage.
+According to their website, "For the past 40 years, the Great Plains Black History Museum has been an important institution dedicated to publicizing and preserving the achievements of the region's vibrant African American heritage.
 We welcome the African American community, regional residents and schools, and Omaha-area visitors."